Working with Us

 More than half of NREL's budget supports U.S. Department of Energy-directed research conducted by large and small private companies, universities, research institutes, and consultants.

-Pay NREL to conduct research independently through work-for-others (WFOs) or sponsored research.
+Pay NREL to conduct research independently through strategic partnership projects (SPPs) or sponsored research.

 This is an effective way for industry to take advantage of NREL's expertise and unique research facilities.